Emiliano Sala missing plane: Underwater search to begin for lost aircraft | Goal.com

 The initial search for Cardiff City's record signing was brought to an end on Thursday, prompting calls from all over that the search should resume.

-With the crowdfunding target now met, director of Bluewater Recoveries David Mearns spoke to the press.
+With the crowdfunding target now met, the director of Bluewater Recoveries, David Mearns, spoke to the press.

 "We have sourced and hired a survey vessel equipped with state of the art search equipment, which will be used to conduct an underwater search for the wreckage in the area of the last radar contact," Mearns said.